shubhambathe1/react-native-countdown-timer-hooks/README.md

 # Examples

-You can find a working example of this over the [related example repository] soon ;-)
+You can find a working example of this over the [related example repository](https://github.com/shubhambathe1/CountDownTimerDemo)

 # License